 From the exquisite jewels to extravagant coronations, the weddings and marriages of the British royal family seem to be the stuff of childhood fairy tales.
 In April 2011, we rushed to our television screens to watch Prince William, Duke of Cambridge marry his college sweetheart, Catherine Middleton, and we’ve remained hooked on their lives ever since.
-The Duchess of Cambridge is currently pregnant with the couple’s third child, and we just watched their eldest son, Prince George, attend his very first day of school.

 But despite the swoon-worthy pictures and words of devotion, not every marriage in the British monarchy has been butterflies and kisses.
 In fact, some of them have been downright destructive.
 These are the most disastrous marriages in British royal history.